Modeling the effectiveness of radiation shielding materials for astronaut protection on Mars: Shielding against Space Radiation

 \subsection{Other strategies}

 In general, shielding strategies are different for the surface of Mars and for deep space transits (or for Moon missions).
-For instance, neutrons and gamma rays dominate in the Martian environment due to interactions with the atmosphere and soil \cite{Clowdsley:2001,Le:2009}, while in deep space, protons are the radiation type which dominates.
+For instance, while in deep space, protons are the radiation type which dominates behind thick shields \cite{Norbury:2020}, neutrons and gamma rays are also important in the Martian environment due to interactions with the atmosphere and soil \cite{Clowdsley:2001,Le:2009}.
 So, it is logical to take advantage of the unique features of each specific radiation environment and plan our strategy accordingly.

 An alternative is using terrain features (like craters, cliffs, caves or lava tubes) as protective shields.
-This option lies to the fact that since rays arrive isotropically, covering a part of sky reduces some percent of these rays, thus reducing accumulated radiation doses.
+This option relies on the fact that since rays arrive isotropically, covering a part of sky reduces some percent of these rays, thus reducing accumulated radiation doses.
 Doses are for example lower inside craters, contrary to the top of mountains.
 Similarly, when located up against a cliff, the majority of radiation comes from the diametrically opposite side of the sky \cite{Simonsen:1990,Ehresmann:2021}.

 Water-rich regolith acts as a great attenuator against neutrons of energies less than 10 MeV, e.g. \cite{Rostel:2020}.
 These neutrons undergo elastic scattering on the hydrogen atoms in water or ice, get captured by the latter and are less able to continue their journey or get back-scattered.
 This is an indirect method of reducing albedo particles doses.
-Neutrons of energies around some MeV are of significant biological importance, due to their ability to penetrate deeply into matter \cite{Mountford:1992}.
+Secondary neutrons of energies from 1 to $\sim$100 MeV are of significant biological importance, due to their ability to penetrate deeply into matter \cite{Mountford:1992}.
 Their biological quality factor (see Appendix) is $Q>20$, as defined by the International Commision on Radiological Protection \cite{Petoussi:2010}, whereas for other particles like protons it is around $Q=1$.
 For this reason, protecting from neutrons is a critical issue and should never be neglected.
 Regions rich in subsurface or surface ice (e.g. polar or subpolar regions) are then proposed as landing sites \cite{Rostel:2020}.